 Alabaster vs Snowbound

-Snowbound by Sherwin Williams has an LRV value of 82.56.
-Since Alabaster has an LRV of 82, these two paint colors are nearly identical in brightness.
+Snowbound by Sherwin Williams (SW 7004) has an LRV value of 82.56.
+Since Alabaster’s LRV is 82, these two paint colors are nearly identical in brightness.

 Both Alabaster and Snowbound are timeless, crisp-looking whites with slight greige undertones, giving them both the perfect balance of warm and cool.

 Alabaster reads as a creamy, crisp off-white that isn’t yellow, blue, or too beige.
 It looks like classic white and works in both interior and exterior lighting as a soft white.

 However, where Alabaster is warm and creamy thanks to yellow and greige undertones, Snowbound is softened up thanks to pink and purple undertones.

 Didn’t I mention that white paints are complicated? 😉